+The Company follows ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 The Company can elect to use an approach to measure the allowance for credit losses using the fair value of collateral where the borrower is required to, and reasonably expected to, continually adjust and replenish the amount of collateral securing the instrument to reflect changes in the fair value of such collateral.
 The Company has elected to use this approach for securities borrowed, margin loans and reverse repurchase agreements.
 No material historical losses have been reported on these assets.
 See note 7 for details.